nunit/docs/docs/articles/nunit/writing-tests/attributes/setup.md

 # SetUp

 This attribute is used inside a [TestFixture](xref:testfixtureattribute) to provide a common set of functions that are performed just before each test method is called.

 SetUp methods may be either static or instance methods and you may define more than one of them in a fixture.
 Normally, multiple SetUp methods are only defined at different levels of an inheritance hierarchy, as explained below.

 If a SetUp method fails or throws an exception, the test is not executed and a failure or error is reported.

-#### Example:
+## Example

 ```csharp
 namespace NUnit.Tests